zjyuan1208/TextWatermark-master/README.md

 # TextWatermark
-A Model for Natural Language Attack on Text Classification and Inference
+A Model for Natural Language Attack on Text Classification and Inference using invisble attack.

 ## Data
 Our 7 datasets are [here](https://bit.ly/nlp_adv_data).